plone/training/docs/volto-light-theme/installing-vlt.md

  ```

 That's it!
-Your project should now be using Volto Light Theme with the additional blocks and components.
+Your project should now be using Volto Light Theme with its additional blocks and components.